 Despite this, over my years in and out of treatment, I was provided with a range of meal plans to follow.
 They were all different but essentially all the same.

-Now, eating disorders actually learn to love meal plans.
+And the truth is, eating disorders actually learn to love meal plans.

 Meal plans replace one form of restriction and rigid eating rules that we had generated from the eating disorder, with another form of (frequently) restrictive and rigid eating rules, but no one questions this because it is ‘treatment’.